akshathab/rose-docs/installation/macports.md

     If you are at LLNL, you first need to open your firewall before doing this step.
 You can do so at https://cspservices.llnl.gov/eor.
+    'selfupdate' synchronizes local 'Protfiles' to the most recent updates, applies bug fixes etc. 'selfupdate' may not complete for some old Macports cores/base, however it is a required step for port installation steps that follow..

     --
     **Install ports** necessary for ROSE to compile: